Popup Image for upsc

 Step One: Work on building a strong foundation

 A strong foundation is extremely instrumental if you want to offer a robust structure to your preparation.
 Hence, start with the basics.
-NCERTs are extremely important and basic source of information that will introduce you to the subjects that you need to study in detail for UPSC preparation.
-Hence, refer to the NCERTs to kickstart your preparation for UPSC!
+NCERTs are an extremely important and basic source of information that will introduce you to the subjects that you need to study in detail for UPSC preparation.
+Hence, refer to the NCERTs to kickstart your preparation for UPSC.

 Step Two: Read Standard Books

-Now, the first question that might pop up in your minds would be “ Which are the standard books for UPSC preparation”!
+Now, the first question that might pop up in your minds would be “ Which are the standard books for UPSC preparation”?
 So, the standard books refer to the books that need to be studied cover to cover for a certain subject.
 The list of the standard books for UPSC is mentioned in this linked article.
 Go through it and source all the important books and start reading them.
 The article also has a list of NCERT books that can be easily downloaded from the official website of NCERT.

-Step Three: Master the Current Affairs
+Step Three: Master Current Affairs

 Direct questions from the current affairs are asked in the Prelims examination every year.
 Hence, it is important to read the current affairs of about 12-18 months for UPSC.
 You can either join a course on Current affairs that will surely help you in collating the important information extremely easily or you can cover it via newspapers and magazines.
-For more details, you can read this article on the importance of current affairs for the UPSC exam

 Step Four: Mock Tests and Answer-writing Practice